donald-pinckney/EM-Simulator/README.md

 1. Windows XP or newer
 2. DirectX 9 or newer compatible graphics card (Intel integrated graphics *may* suffice - not tested)

-In the future I plan to either re-write EM Simulator in OpenGL or try to use [Mono](http://www.mono-project.com/Main_Page) to achieve more cross-platformness.
+In the future I plan to either rewrite EM Simulator in OpenGL or utilize [Mono](http://www.mono-project.com/Main_Page) to achieve greater platform compatibility.

 ##Quick Setup
 Express setup: